iota-community/Defi-lend-borrow/README.md

 # Defi Lend Borrow

-DeFi Lend Borrow is a decentralized finance (DeFi) application that enables users to lend and borrow assets on the Shimmer EVM testnet.
+DeFi Lend Borrow is a decentralized finance (DeFi) application that enables users to lend and borrow assets on the IOTA EVM testnet.
 The project is built using Solidity, Hardhat, React and ethers.

 ## Prerequisites